serverless/serverless/docs/providers/aws/events/apigateway.md

 ## Share Authorizer

 Auto-created Authorizer is convenient for conventional setup.
 However, when you need to define your custom Authorizer, or use `COGNITO_USER_POOLS` authorizer with shared API Gateway, it is painful because of AWS limitation.
-Sharing Authorizer is a better way to do
+Sharing Authorizer is a better way to do.

 ```yml
 functions: